heidisu/actor-invaders/README.md

 * We will need to be able to make a `PlayerDto` quite often, so we can probably just create a method that makes one, and returns it.
 There is already a constant `image` that can be used as argument to the `PlayerDto`s constructor.
 * Somewhere in the `Player` we should set the inital position for the cannon, it can be done in the constructor or just set the values where the instance variables are declared.
 A normal position would be in the middle, at the bottom of the screen.
 There are constants in the `Player` containing the screen size, which can be used in the calculation.
 We should also immediately send a `PlayerDto`back to the `Game`.
 The `Player` actor is a child of `Game`, so we can use `getContext().parent()` to get hold of the `Game` actorRef.
 * In the `Player`'s `createReceive` add matches in the builder for the `Game.MoveLeft` and `Game.MoveRight` messages.
 In the action function in the match we should update `posX`.
 Experiment with what number you feel is a good speed, it can be 5.
+Add the speed to `posX` if the player moves right, and subtract if it moves left.
 Maybe you also want to stop the player from moving outside the screen?
 A `PlayerDto` should also be sendt back to the `Game`.
 * In `Game` we should receive the `PlayerDto` and update the instance variable.
 * Start the game and see that you can move the player with the left and right arrows.